-Before starting the firmware upgrade on low memory devices, it may be necessary to stop, disable, or uninstall extra packages such as Meshchat, snmp, and tunneling.
+Before starting the firmware upgrade on low memory devices, it may be necessary to stop, disable, or uninstall extra packages such as MeshChat, SNMP, and IperfSpeed.
 The goal of this step is to keep those processes from using RAM memory and to free as much RAM as possible before the upgrade.
 Rebooting the node before beginning the upgrade will ensure that RAM utilization is at a minimum.